-The OMC provides insight on research, training, and the latest news and information across the field of mindfulness.
+The OMF provides insight on research, training, and the latest news and information across the field of mindfulness.